 The court can ban you for almost any road traffic offence, but usually where there are minor offences committed you will be given penalty points instead.

-If you get 12 or more penalty points over a 3 year period you will be disqualified (a process known as 'totting') for a minimum period, usually of 6 months and longer if you have been banned before.
+If you get 12 or more penalty points over a three year period you will be disqualified (a process known as 'totting') for a minimum period.
+This is usually six months but will be longer if you have been banned before.

 Criminal matters are not simple.
 Before accepting any offence or punishment we recommend you contact our sister organisation Motor Defence Solicitors on 0800 2800 912 or go to their website at www.motordefencesolicitors.co.uk to obtain more information.